19 Ways To Raise Quick Cash

 15. Become a researcher.

-Companies often do focus groups or surveys to find out what people think of their product.
+Companies often do focus groups or surveys to find out what people think of their products.
 Many are even held online.
 Search for “market research firms” and apply to share your opinion.
 (See How To Find Studies That Pay You for Participating.)

 16. Help at a food co-op or community pantry.